zetanumbers/posts/myosotis.md

 [docs](https://zetanumbers.github.io/leak-playground/leak_playground/)
 and [repo](https://github.com/zetanumbers/leak-playground).
 There's no proposed `Leak` trait, so conditions are enforced manually.
-The doctest code behaves as intended , but I have no proof it is 100% valid.
+The doctest code behaves as intended (except for internally unleak future examples), but I have no proof it is 100% valid.

 One other consequence would be that if a drop of a `!Leak` object panics it should be safe to use the *referred to* object, basically meaning that